rundeck/rundeck/docs/en/manual/04-jobs.md

 ## Defining an option

+**Text Options**

 New options can be defined by pressing the "Add an option" link while existing ones can be changed by pressing their "edit" link.

+Choose "Text" from the Option Type:

 ![Option edit form](../figures/fig0502.png)